 Sometimes, your Mac is just old and slow.
 In many cases, users would rather simply get a new computer than go through the hassle of clearing out unneeded files and applications.
 But rather than shelling out big bucks for a new Mac, why not do a deep clean?

 And, if you’d rather have a program do the work for you, you’ve got plenty of options.
-If you’re looking for an all-in-one solution to clean, protect, and maintain your Mac (no matter how old), I’d recommend CleanMyMac X as the best place to start.
-It’s got plenty of modules to help you uninstall and remove unnecessary files and applications, helping your Mac run healthier and faster.
+If you’re looking for an all-in-one solution to clean, protect, and maintain your Mac (no matter how old it is), I’d recommend CleanMyMac as the best place to start.
+It’s got plenty of tool to help you uninstall and remove unnecessary files and applications, helping your Mac run healthier and faster.
 (Plus, it’s free to download, which means more cash saved up for a new Mac.)

-You can download the free version of CleanMyMac X here.
+You can download the free version of CleanMyMac here.

 How to reuse your old Mac at home